OMGF Tutorial How To Host Fonts Locally

 Why Do We Even Need Another Plugin ‘OMGF’?

 We do agree that speed is a crucial factor in SEO page ranking.
-One of the resources which decreases a WordPress website is the web fonts.
+One of the resources that decreases a WordPress website is the web fonts.
 By default, almost every theme uses Google fonts that are not present on your server but instead are loaded from Google’s server.
 This creates long blocking and connecting time which can also be seen in speed testing software’s waterfall such as GTmetrix and Chrome Dev Tools.

 The Limitation Of OMGF (Free version)